 "I'm going to look at doing a waiver for service-academy athletes who can get into the major leagues, like the NFL, hockey, baseball," Trump said.
 "And they'll serve their time after they're finished with professional sports."

-Trump made the declaration while awarding the Army Black Knights and head coach Jeff Monken with the Commander-In-Chief’s Trophy, which is given to the service academy football team that wins the season series.
+In May, Trump made the declaration while awarding the Army Black Knights and head coach Jeff Monken with the Commander-In-Chief's Trophy, which is given to the service academy football team that wins the season series.
 The Naval Academy, Air Force Academy and United States Military Academy at West Point compete for the trophy every year.

 For an administration that takes on more negative publicity than you ever thought was possible, this is an absolute home run, slam dunk, or whatever sports pun you want to use.
 That's especially true because it was Trump's own Defense Department, under then-Defense Secretary Jim Mattis, who put this current policy into effect back in 2017.

 Recruiting really great high school players to service academies is basically impossible under the current two-year requirement for service.
 Young athletes with legitimate dreams to turn pro, but also have it in their hearts to serve their country, would actually be able to answer both callings with this policy.